Charts turn Goals + Assists into an easy story. Start with a radar chart for a broad scan, then isolate the metric in a bar chart.

 When should I use Goals + Assists?

-Use Goals + Assists when you need to evaluate shooting contributions and compare players in similar roles.
+Use Goals + Assists when you need to evaluate attacking contributions and compare players in similar roles.

 Which charts highlight Goals + Assists?